Retired pope asks pardon for abuse, but admits no wrongdoing

 “And I have come to understand that we ourselves are drawn into this grievous fault whenever we neglect it or fail to confront it with the necessary decisiveness and responsibility, as too often happened and continues to happen,” he wrote.
 “As in those meetings, once again I can only express to all the victims of sexual abuse my profound shame, my deep sorrow and my heartfelt request for forgiveness.”

-The law firm report identified four cases in which Ratzinger was accused of misconduct in failing to act against abusers: Two cases involved priests who offended while Ratzinger was archbishop and were punished by the German legal system but were kept in pastoral ministry without any limits on their ministry.
-A third case involved a cleric who was convicted by a court outside Germany but was put into service in Munich; while the fourth involved a convicted pedophile priest who was allowed to transfer to Munich in 1980, and was later put into ministry.
-In 1986, the priest received a suspended sentence for molesting a boy.
+The law firm report identified four cases in which Ratzinger was accused of misconduct in failing to act against abusers.

+Two cases involved priests who offended while Ratzinger was archbishop and were punished by the German legal system but were kept in pastoral ministry without any limits on their ministry.
+A third case involved a cleric who was convicted by a court outside Germany but was put into service in Munich.
+The fourth case involved a convicted pedophile priest who was allowed to transfer to Munich in 1980, and was later put into ministry.
+In 1986, that priest received a suspended sentence for molesting a boy.

 Benedict’s team had earlier clarified an initial “error” in their submission to the law firm that had insisted Ratzinger was not present at the 1980 meeting in which the priest’s transfer to Munich was discussed.
 Ratzinger was there, but his return to ministry was not discussed, they said.